 Sponsored posts are those for which you get paid.

-Suppose, if you are writing an article about the best theme for WordPress blog.
+Suppose, if you are writing an article about the best theme for a WordPress blog.
 There are many brands that are offering free and paid themes.

-Carry out the in-depth research about the topic and get to the conclusion.
+Carry out in-depth research about the topic and get to the conclusion.
 Contact the theme providers and ask for some sponsorship for writing about their theme.

 Believe me, you actually get paid via this.